|Feature Article - August 2002|

 Science fiction writers wrote extensively about how, by the end of the twentieth century, robots would do all our work, and people would travel about wearing jet packs.
 They wrote their opinions, but it didn’t happen that way.
 Writing about something doesn't make it happen.

 Yes, biologists have written extensive speculations about how a splinter group could be “on its way toward becoming a new species.”
-But, despite all the breeding experiments man has done (in which he has been able to produce different kinds of roses), nobody has never turned a rose into an orchid.
+But, despite all the breeding experiments man has done (in which he has been able to produce different kinds of roses), nobody has ever turned a rose into an orchid.
 Nobody has ever bred a greyhound into a cheetah.

 The creationist statement, “Natural selection might explain microevolution, but it cannot explain the origin of new species and higher orders of life,” isn’t nonsense.
 It is a plain statement of fact.
 The suggestion that either artificial selection or natural selection can produce higher orders of life is the nonsense.